migsc/cmdeagle/docs/README.md

 # cmdeagle

-_**WARNING:** This is very much a work in progress, but we're close to releasing a stable version 1.
-Check back soon.
-Feedback is also much appreciated._

 ## Overview

 Building robust CLI applications is tedious, often requiring complex procedural logic and language-specific libraries. cmdeagle simplifies this process by: